zhfe99/mocgui/README.md

   the [CMU Motion Capture dataset](http://mocap.cs.cmu.edu) and put the files in a similar structure as the folder `data/cmu/S02`.

+### how to get the coordinate of a mocap data?
+- The function `cmuMoc` creates a structure variable named `wsMoc`, which contains all the mocap data for one sequence.
+In particular, `wsMoc.QC` is a `3 x nJ x nF` matrix, containing the 3D coordinate of `nJ` joints of a `nF`-length motion capture data.
+You can check the code `demoMoc.m` for the example.

+### how to show one frame of a mocap data?
+- At the end of `demoMoc.m`, you can find an example of showing one frame of a mocap data.

 # Copyright
 This software is free for use in research projects.
 If you publish